elsieMeng0424/MyFirstGit/readme.txt

-git push -u origin main: submit the main to Github (first time). git remote add origin yoururl: connect a local repo to github. git clone yoururl: clone a github repo to your local repo. git checkout -b branchname: create and turn to the new branch.
+git push -u origin main: submit the main to Github (first time). git remote add origin yoururl: connect a local repo to github. git clone yoururl: clone a github repo to your local repo. git checkout -b branchname: create and switch to the new branch.
                             just like the two orders as follow:
-                            1.git branch branchname (create) 2.git checkout branchname (turn) git branch: check all the branches and highlight the present branch.
+                            1.git branch branchname (create)
+                            2.git checkout branchname (switch) git branch: check all the branches and highlight the present branch. git branch -d branchname: delete the branch. git merge branchname: merge branch with the present one.